weaveworks/weave/site/installing-weave.md

 CoreOS users see [here](/guides/networking-docker-containers-with-weave-on-coreos/) for an example of installing Weave using cloud-config.

-Amazon AWS users may want to use AWSVPC?
+Amazon EC2 users may want to use [AWS-VPC mode](/site/using-weave/awsvpc.md)

 Amazon ECS users see [here](https://github.com/weaveworks/integrations/blob/master/aws/ecs/README.md) for the latest Weave AMIs and [here](http://weave.works/guides/service-discovery-with-weave-aws-ecs.html) to get started with Weave Net on ECS.